-ADA Distance Learning Sessions SAVE the DATE The Bureau of Accessibility and Job Accommodation (BAJA) and the Illinois ADA Project are inviting interested persons to participate in a training session concerning issues on the Americans with Disabilities Act (ADA).
+ADA Distance Learning Sessions SAVE the DATE The Bureau of Accessibility and Job Accommodation (BAJA) and the Illinois ADA Project are inviting interested persons to participate in a training session concerning issues on the Americans with Disabilities Act.
 The Illinois ADA Project is a steering committee of the DBTAC: Great Lakes ADA Center of which DHS serves as a member organization.
-The ADA distance learning programs being offered by Great Lakes ADA are scheduled: When: Tues, March 18, 2014 What's Your Plan?
-Part 3: Bringing it All Together: Transition Plans, Barrier Removal Plans, and Action Plans
+When: Call for future dates and programs being offered.

 "The ADA In Your Community" Survey